— POST DATE: 2014 —

-Sometimes it's hard to believe that 20 years have passed since my five-year tenure as the Hollywood Video mural artist…
+Sometimes it's hard to believe that 20 years have passed since my five-year tenure as the Hollywood Video mural artist.

-Recently, I was inspired to pull a couple of the remaining murals out, unroll them, and enjoy a moment of retrospection.
-It was the first time I had the opportunity to view them since I painted them in 1993.
-A selection of the original paintings have been in the archive since then – rolled up and stored away safely.
-Over the last couple of decades, many of the canvas murals were damaged or lost as stores opened and closed.
-The ones painted in the stores have since been painted over.
-In most cases, the images above are all that remain.
-Of the canvas series, only a few of the original Hollywood Video murals exist today.
-And of those, only a very select few remain intact and are available to serious collectors.
+In 2012, I was inspired to pull the last two remaining Hollywood Video murals out, unroll them, and enjoy a moment of retrospection.
+It was the first time time I had the opportunity to view them since painting them in 1993.
+Since then, a couple of the original paintings have been in the archive, rolled up, and stored away safely.
+Over the last couple of decades, many canvas murals were damaged or lost as stores opened and closed.
+The murals painted in the stores have since been painted over as Hollywood Video stores closed and new tenants remodeled those spaces.